-The zoning code proposed for data centers in Kansas City is incomplete does not adequately address citizen concerns over the huge impact that these data centers have on the communities in which they are built.
-The zoning code, as currently drafted, does not do enough to protect Kansas Citians from utility rate increases, pollution and environmental concerns.
-There are major hyperscale data center projects in the works in Kansas City that have gone underway without public input.
-Our city must quickly act in order to rein in the rampant construction of data centers in our city that are being constructed without sufficient regulation.
+I am writing to share some concerns about the incoming data centers in advance of the neighborhood planning and development committee meeting coming up tomorrow.
+I drive on 169 highway every day, so I am aware of the scale of the Meta and Google data centers that are currently being built (along with the disruption due to the construction).
+The zoning code proposed for data centers in Kansas City is incomplete and does not adequately address citizen concerns over the huge impact that these data centers have on the communities in which they are built.
+The zoning code, as currently drafted, does not do enough to protect Kansas Citians from utility rate increases, pollution and environmental concerns, all of which affect quality of life for residents.